 Who do we want?
-We are really looking for a developer and an IT consultant - but in our size of organisation the titles can sometimes be meaningless.
+We are really looking for a developer - but in our size of organisation the titles can sometimes be meaningless.
 You could be both, you could do network and security.
 But any way you look at it some days you'll be answering the phone doing 1st line support, and some days you'll have your head down coding a solution.
 We need team members who can contribute where we need it.
 You need to care about computers, and understand how computers function - not just as an abstract concept, and not just at a single level.
 Do you care about whether we are writing Android or IOS?
 Do you care about whether the server is Linux or Windows?
 Do you care about whether the filesystem is Ext3, Ext4, or something else entirely?
 Do you worry about whether we are coding in a text editor, or a fully featured IDE?
 These are all questions you need to have an opinion on, but also that you need to be flexible on.
 The right answer today might be the wrong one tomorrow, but it is important that there is always an answer!

 Our software is pointless without users.
 As an IT Consultant you will be working alongside our existing implementation manager to get new customers up and running, training users, fishing out new requirements from a sea of user wishes, and contributing ideas to new development.